eciodiniz/scenfirepy/examples/example_02_fire_severity.md

 reference_surface = float(sizes.sum())
 surface_threshold = reference_surface * SURF_FRAC

 # The reference_surface here is the total observed magnitude used as a scaling reference.
-The surface threshold defines how much of that total
+The surface threshold defines
-# the scenario should.
-In severity examples this is the sum of severity values (not physical hectares). contain.
-Selection stops once the
+# how much of that total the scenario should.
+In severity examples this is the sum of severity values (not physical hectares)
-# accumulated selected severity reaches this threshold, ensuring that scenario size is controlled explicitly and transparently.
+# contain.
+Selection stops once the accumulated selected severity reaches this threshold, ensuring that scenario size is
-# When defining your reference surface, choose this deliberately — for area-based scenarios use real area units instead
+# controlled explicitly and transparently.
+When defining your reference surface, choose this deliberately — for area-based
+# scenarios use real area units instead.

 # ------------------------------------------------------
 # 5) RUN SCENFIREPY SELECTION ALGORITHM